Loading...

 4. Cognee — Best for Custom Knowledge Graph Infrastructure

-Best for: Data-heavy applications where developers need granular control over knowledge graph structure, custom entity types, and local-first deployments.
+Best for: Data-heavy applications where developers need granular control over ingestion, custom entities, graph structure, and local-first knowledge infrastructure.

 How Cognee Compares to Zep